Economics instructor leads clean water effort

 Water-borne diseases like cholera and dysentery were commonplace in areas without reliable access to water.
 In Kamara’s area, locals often succumbed to deadly infections lurking in contaminated water.

-Kamara moved to the U.S. after civil war tore through his nation in the 90s, but kept his focus on improving conditions throughout West Africa.
+Kamara moved to the U.S. after civil war tore through his nation in 1986, but kept his focus on improving conditions throughout West Africa.

 “He became a U.S. citizen and works incredibly hard, but has never forgotten where he came from,” said Dr. David Jordan, president of Seven Hills Global Outreach.